apenella/go-ansible/README.md

 When using the `JSONStdoutCallbackExecute` executor, the output is managed by the `JSONStdoutCallbackResults` struct.

 The package also includes the `ParseJSONResultsStream` function, which decodes the `JSON` output into an `AnsiblePlaybookJSONResults` data structure.
-This structure can be further manipulated to format the `JSON` output according to specific requirements.
+You can use this structure to format the `JSON` output according to specific requirements.
 The expected `JSON` schema from _Ansible_ output is defined in the [json.py](https://github.com/ansible/ansible/blob/v2.9.11/lib/ansible/plugins/callback/json.py) file within the _Ansible_ repository.

 When creating a new instance of `JSONStdoutCallbackResults`, you can specify a list of [transformers](#transformer-functions) to be applied to the output.
 These transformers enrich or update the output as needed.
 By default, the `JSONStdoutCallbackResults` struct applies the `IgnoreMessage` transformer to ignore any `non-JSON` lines defined in the `skipPatterns` array.